Staff and Partners

 Since then, Taki has climbed throughout the world, putting up first ascents in Peru, Patagonia, and the Wind River Range of Wyoming, but he has an incredible soft spot for New England climbing.
 After working as an outdoor educator and then as an attorney for a major law firm in Tokyo and New York for seven years, he moved back to Maine, married his sweetheart, Natalie, and started working on his dream that is Salt Pump Climbing Co.
-Taki wants Salt Pump to be a place that reflects and celebrates the increasing diversity of the climbing world and is looking forward to climbing with you whenever and, in particular, on his dojo nights.
+Taki wants Salt Pump to be a place that reflects and celebrates the increasing diversity of the climbing world and is looking forward to climbing with you!

 Mark Richey has two passions: climbing and wood.
 As a kid growing up in Reading, MA, in the 1970s, Mark realized woodworking could be his ticket to climbing and traveling the world.
 In 1983 he and his wife Teresa founded Mark Richey Woodworking, a business they grew into an industry-leading architectural manufacturing firm serving clients such as Harvard University and the Museum of Fine Arts.
 In truth, Teresa was often really running the business, so Mark could sneak off to mountain ranges around the globe, ticking off notable first ascents of difficult lines.
 Mark’s climbing career culminated in 2012, when he was awarded the prestigious Piolet d’Or for making the first ascent of Saser Kangri II, then the second highest unclimbed mountain in the world.
 When he’s not climbing, Mark is hiking, diving and hanging out with his wife and their daughter Natalia.

 From the teahouses of Khumbu Himal to obscure glaciers of the Alaska Range, Freddie is an alpinist known for his infectious energy and original lines of ascent.
 He graduated with a degree in history from Dartmouth College, though he probably spent more time roaming the White Mountains than he did studying.
 After school, he fell into the guiding/climbing lifestyle for many years, which afforded him the opportunity to travel and climb extensively in such places as Alaska, Patagonia, Yosemite Valley, India and Nepal.
-In 2008, Freddie joined the Mountain Hardwear athlete team.
 In 2010, he published the narrative non-fiction book “One Mountain Thousand Summits: The Untold Story of Tragedy and True Heroism on K2.”
 Wilkinson is also a partner guide at Cathedral Mountain Guides, based out of North Conway, New Hampshire.
-When not writing or away on expeditions, he enjoys amateur lamb-farming with his wife Janet and dog Tagger.
+When not writing or away on expeditions, he enjoys amateur lamb-farming with his wife Janet and two kids, Casey and Oscar.